Faculty Family Leave and Medical Leave Act (FMLA) FAQs

 This medical leave is independent of the leave provided by the Faculty Family Leave Policy and does not affect the amount of Family Leave available.
 In circumstances where a hospitalization or bed rest immediately precedes the birth of a child, medical leave ends and childbearing leave begins upon the faculty member’s discharge from the hospital following the birth of the baby.

 I am expecting twins.
 Can I take two childbearing leaves, one for each baby?

 Faculty members also may be eligible for additional unpaid FMLA leave, assuming that they meet the FMLA’s eligibility requirements, though faculty family leaves are counted toward the maximum entitlement of 12 weeks of FMLA leave in a 12 month period.
 For additional information on FMLA leave, please refer to the “Personal Leaves of Absence” provision in the Faculty Handbook, available online at: https://www.northwestern.edu/provost/docs/faculty_handbook_2018.pdf

 What academic responsibilities do I have while I am on Faculty Family Leave?

 As set forth in the policy, faculty members on childbearing, adoption, and childrearing leaves are not required to fulfill University service responsibilities, such as membership on committees, during their leave.
-Faculty on leave retain responsibility for any necessary supervision to students pursuing such work as undergraduate senior honors, masters, or doctoral research.
+Faculty on childbearing leave may retain responsibility for any necessary supervision to students pursuing such work as undergraduate senior honors, masters, or doctoral research or make other arrangements for supervision during the leave.
+Faculty on adoption and childrearing leave are expected to retain responsibility for any necessary supervision to students pursuing such work as undergraduate senior honors, masters, or doctoral research.

 How is the teaching reduction handled?